2311719626/CS_NoteBook/MERN/NodeJS/4 Creating a Simple Web Server.md

 - `res.writeHead()` is used to send a status code and headers to the client.
 - `res.end()` is used to send the response body to the client.
 - `__dirname` is a global variable that contains the directory name of the current module.

+## Building the template html

+...

+## Filling the template html

+Reffering to the code.